-Our plumbers are highly trained and experienced in handling all garbage-disposal-related problems on all makes and models.
+Our plumbers are highly trained and experienced in handling all related problems on all makes and models.

 Whether you’ve got an InSinkErator or a Waste King, a batch feed or a continuous feed disposal system, we can repair or replace your garbage disposal system.

 Unresponsive Garbage Disposal – This is often due to electrical problems or overloaded disposal motors.
-Our plumber will determine if your garbage disposal can be repaired or if you need garbage disposal replacement.
+Our plumber will determine if your unit can be repaired or if you need a replacement.

-Garbage Disposal Clog – If your garbage disposal is clogged it is most likely because your drain has become clogged.
+Garbage Disposal Clog – If your unit is clogged it is most likely because your drain has become clogged.
 Using a snake and other appropriate tools we should be able to clear your line without needing to replace your disposal.

-Leaking Garbage Disposal If your garbage disposal is leaking it may just be due to worn gaskets within the drain pipe or the sink.
-If the body of the disposal is leaking it will need to be replaced.
+Leaking Garbage Disposal If your system is leaking it may just be due to worn gaskets within the drain pipe or the sink.
+If the body of the unit is leaking it will need to be replaced.
 In the event this is required there are a number of factors to consider before we install a new disposal unit.

-The garbage disposal Tacoma trusts come in a number of shapes, sizes, and types.
-Here are the most important factors to consider when investing in a new garbage disposal.
+The units come in a number of shapes, sizes, and types.
+Here are the most important factors to consider when investing in a new system.

 - Feed Type – There are pros and cons to both, but the basic difference is that continuous feed garbage disposals operate no matter how much food is in them, do not have a stopper over them, and run continuously while on.